spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 client = TextToSpeechClient("your_key", "your_secret_key", "https://api.spokestack.io/v1")
 ```

 Another important aspect of this section is playback.
-We have a [PyAudio based output class](https://github.com/spokestack/spokestack-python/blob/4009a9d8b61cd4375886c66ca0d4a87d99e12153/spokestack/io/pyaudio.py#L76) that will play through your device’s default playback option.
-As a convenient way to manage speech synthesis and playback we have the [TTSManager.](https://github.com/spokestack/spokestack-python/blob/4009a9d8b61cd4375886c66ca0d4a87d99e12153/spokestack/tts/manager.py#L9) Look below to see how to initialize that along with an output source.
+We have a [PyAudio-based output class](https://github.com/spokestack/spokestack-python/blob/4009a9d8b61cd4375886c66ca0d4a87d99e12153/spokestack/io/pyaudio.py#L76) that will play through your system's default playback device.
+As a convenient way to manage speech synthesis and playback, we have the [TTSManager](https://github.com/spokestack/spokestack-python/blob/4009a9d8b61cd4375886c66ca0d4a87d99e12153/spokestack/tts/manager.py#L9).
+Look below to see how to initialize that with an output source.

 ```python
 from spokestack.io.pyaudio import PyAudioOutput